Obtaining a power of attorney for parents

 How to get power of attorney for a parent with dementia or limited capabilities

-When an elderly parent receives a dementia diagnosis, the last thing either they or you might want to do is start thinking about giving power of attorney.
+When a parent receives a dementia diagnosis, the last thing either they or you might want to do is start thinking about giving power of attorney.
 However, acting as attorney for your parent will give them the reassurance that they and their estate will be properly looked after, and will relieve them of unnecessary stresses as they learn to live with their condition.
 It can often be tempting to wait as long as possible until giving power of attorney, but it’s advisable to act as swiftly as possible after the diagnosis.

 In some instances, a dementia patient’s condition can take a long time to worsen, but it can also progress rapidly, and power of attorney must be given while the donor still has the mental capacity to knowingly and willingly consent to it.
 If you leave this process too late, you’ll need to appeal to a court of protection who will determine whether your loved one has the capacity to make their own decisions.
 This can be a costly and time-consuming process.